The national IBD Patient Experience Survey aimed to:

 - describe the needs, attitudes toward and access to psychological services for people with IBD, and

-- to compare the patient experience of health care for people in different service environments.
+- compare the patient experience of health care for people in different service environments.

-This work will expand on the patient stories gathered through the exploratory interviews reported in My IBD Story: Co-creating IBD care.
+This work expands on the patient stories gathered through the exploratory interviews reported in My IBD Story: Co-creating IBD care.

 The Patient Experience Survey, an online national survey attracted more than 1000 responses from people living with IBD.
-The data collected will be analysed by an advisory committee led by A/Professor Antonina Mikocka-Walus of Deakin University.
-A report focussing on the quality of care according to the Australian IBD Standards and mental health attitudes and services will be produced and published later in 2018.
+The data collected was analysed by an advisory committee led by A/Professor Antonina Mikocka-Walus of Deakin University.

-The project is supported by unrestricted educational grants from Ferring Pharmaceuticals and Janssen Australia and New Zealand (Janssen-Cilag Pty Ltd).
+The project is supported by unrestricted educational grants from Takeda Pharmaceuticals Australia, Ferring Pharmaceuticals and Janssen Australia and New Zealand (Janssen-Cilag Pty Ltd).